30-1996/Customer-Purchase-Behavior-Analysis-and-Sales-Forecasting-in-E-Commerce/README.md

-#📊 Online Shoppers Intention Dataset
+📊 Online Shoppers Intention Dataset.
   This dataset contains information about user behavior on an e-commerce website during a specific session.
 The goal is to predict whether a user will generate revenue (i.e., make a purchase) based on various features related to their browsing behavior.

 DATASET:-
-Source:- UCI Machine Learning Repository
+A.Source:- UCI Machine Learning Repository B.Instance:- 12330
-Instance:- 12330
-🧾 Main Features:-
+C. Main Features:-
 Administrative, Informational, ProductRelated: Number of pages visited in each category.

 Administrative_Duration, Informational_Duration, ProductRelated_Duration: Total time spent on those pages.